-Unfortunately, just because a product has a hemp leaf on it or is marketed as hemp oil, that doesn’t necessarily make it a CBD product.
+Just because a product has a hemp leaf on it or is marketed as hemp oil, doesn’t make it a CBD product.
 There are products out there “infused with hemp oil”, but how much CBD is in it?
-Keep reading to find out.

 The quickest way to tell the difference between CBD oil and hemp oil is by looking at the labels and ingredients.
 They both come from hemp, which is a specific type of cannabis plant that’s rich in cannabidiol and extremely low in THC.
 (Usually around 0.3%)